jmespath/jmespath.py/README.rst

 JMESPath
 ========

-JMESPath allows you to declaratively specify how to extract elements from a JSON document.
+JMESPath (pronounced "jaymz path") allows you to declaratively specify how to extract elements from a JSON document.

 For example, given this document::